 The key points of the discussion so far may now be summarised.
 In a modern economy money is a liability of the financial system, particularly of the banks.
-Because of this property the growth of money is governed by - indeed, for most practical purposes, can be equated with - the growth of bank credit.
-The central bank, notably the Bank of England in the UK, can try to control the quantity of money by varying the rate of interest.
-It has the power to determine interest rates because it is the monopoly supplier of legal tender.
-Privately owned commercial banks, whose deposits are not legal tender, must kowtow to the Bank of England's interest rate decisions as they dare not risk being unable to convert their liabilities into legal tender.
+Because of this property the growth of equated with - the growth of bank credit.
+The central bank, notably the Bank of England in the UK, can try to control the quantity of interest rates because it is the monopoly supplier of legal tender.
+Privately owned commercial banks, whose deposits are not legal tender, must kowtow to the Bank of England's interest rate decisions as they dare not risk being unable to convert their liabilities into legal

 We must emphasise, before we proceed to consider the impact of money on economic activity, that there is no muddle about the relationship between credit and money in our theory.
-To say that 'money is created by credit' is not equivalent to saying that 'money is credit'.
+To say that 'money is created by credit' is not equivalent to saying that 'money's